 Penland Gallery, first building on right as you enter the campus, Penland School of Crafts, Penland Road, Penland.
-Through July 8 -"Studio Practice," featuring works by twelve artists - their work, their working environment, and their sources of inspiration.
-July 24 - Sept.
-16 - "Forecast," featuring an exhibit of works from a new wave of creative talent.
-A reception will be held on July 27, from 7-8:30pm.
+Through Sept.
+16 -"Forecast," featuring an exhibit of works fby 17 artists who form a new wave of creative talent.
+Focus Gallery, Through Sept.
+16 - Featurng a show of Sarah Loertscher's silver jewelry inspired by the crystalline structures of minerals.
 Ongoing - Featuring works by Penland Instructors and affiliated artists.
 Hours: Tue.-Sat., 10am-5pm & Sun., noon-5pm.
 Contact: call Kathryn Gremley, at 828/765-6211 or at (www.penland.org).